Add an Event to Your Timeline

 This field is for any additional notes about the event.

-These notes will be displayed when you hover your cursor over the event on your timeline, as well as in the list of events below your timeline.
+These notes will be displayed when you hover your cursor over the event on your timeline and within the list of events below your timeline.

 Preceden also supports some less common options for events, listed below.
 You can see these options by clicking the Show Options button:

 A milestone represents an important event that you want to stand out on your timeline.

-When you check the milestone setting, you'll only be able to specify a start date and the event will be displayed as a vertical line that spans the full height of the timeline:
+When you check the milestone setting, only a start date can be specified and the event will be displayed as a vertical line that spans the full height of the timeline:

 It will appear like this if there is a start and end date:

-To unhide the names, simply click on the icon or color bar and the options will appear again.
+To display the names, simply click on the icon or color bar and the options will appear again.